 Acceleration and Power

-The 2013 VW GTI has a turbocharged, 2.0-liter, inline four-cylinder engine that makes 200 horsepower.
-A six-speed manual transmission is standard, and a six-speed, dual-clutch automatic transmission is optional.
-With the automatic, the GTI averages 24/33 mpg city/highway, according to the EPA.
+The 2013 VW GTI has a turbocharged 2.0-liter four-cylinder engine that makes 200 horsepower.
+A six-speed manual transmission is standard, and a six-speed dual-clutch automated manual transmission is optional.
+With the automated manual, the GTI averages 24/33 mpg city/highway, according to the EPA.
 That rating is good for a sporty hatchback.

 Though the GTI’s horsepower rating isn’t the highest in the class, test drivers think the GTI is still fast.
 Of the two transmissions, several reviewers favor the manual transmission, which is smooth and precise.
-Test drivers also like the automatic transmission, saying it works well, though one critic thinks the automatic is jerky sometimes.
+Test drivers also like the automated manual transmission, saying it works well, though one critic thinks it is jerky sometimes.

 - "Despite having ‘just’ 200 horsepower, GTI is plenty quick.
 All cars we've tested have shown minimal turbo lag.
 They've also included the automated-manual transmission.
 Most have behaved just fine, but others behaved erratically, with jerky upshifts and downshifts." -- Consumer Guide

 - "Either transmission choice performs admirably, with the DSG offering smooth shifts." -- Edmunds (2012)